WOOD MAKES THE COLLEGE CHAIR

 Building a Classic College Chair at Alumni Chairs begins with solid American hardwoods including cherry, hickory, walnut, maple, white oak, and beautiful quarter-sawn oak (white oak).
 Our woods are kiln-dried to 6% moisture to ensure durability and resist cracking and shrinkage in extreme climates.
 We use no endangered woods and materials.
 Our primary sources of woods are the Amish sawmills of northeastern Ohio.and local sawmills in western North Carolina.

 Although Alumni Chairs makes several wood species available, our most popular specie is Maple.
 The vast majority of college chairs in the U.S. are constructed from maple.
 Maple trees are abundant throughout the Eastern and Midwestern States and, therefore, more affordable than the other woods which we offer,..and, yet, maple is an attractive and excellent hardwood with which to work.
-Unless a specific wood is requested, we will normally build college chairs from Brown Maple, because it is a hard wood, its cost is reasonable, and it offers interesting colors and grains.
+Unless a specific wood is requested, we will normally build our university chairs from Brown Maple, because it is a hard wood, it displays interesting colors and grains, and its cost is reasonable.
 If you would prefer another wood, we will accommodate your request and price the chair accordingly.
 Some woods may require a surcharge to compensate for current market prices at the time of the quote.
-We encourage you to make an informed, thoughtful choice of style, wood, and finish as your Alumni Chairs will likely reside in your family for generations.
+We encourage you to make an informed, thoughtful choice of style, wood, and finish as your alumni chairs will likely reside in your family for generations.